 Use trifluridine and tipiracil as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

-- Take trifluridine and tipiracil within 1 hour after meals.
+- Take trifluridine and tipiracil with food.

 - Wash your hands after use.

 - If someone else is giving you trifluridine and tipiracil, be sure that person wears gloves to avoid contact with trifluridine and tipiracil.

 - This medicine comes in 2 different strengths.
 The dose you get may be made up of 2 different strengths.
 Be sure to take trifluridine and tipiracil as you have been told.